CFAES Give Today

 Ohio has a thriving greenhouse business, and many of Ohio's commerical greenhouse veggies are produced by hydroponics.
 Again, the benefits are many – from conserving water and limiting nutrient loss, to more control over the entire growing environment.
 Read on to learn more about Summer in Winter: Ohio's Red-Hot Greenhouse Industry.

 CFAES is doing our part to improve the industry as a whole, educate the future researchers and growers needed to help the industry continue to thrive, and provide the research knowledge needed to create modern, sustainable food production technology.
 We are making significant investments in the infrastructure at Waterman Agricultural and Natural Resources Laboratory on the Columbus campus.
 Our work at Waterman can serve as a hub for science and public engagement related to the food system, agriculture, and natural resources.
 There are many benefits of controlled environment agriculture.
-Learn about the Controlled Environment Agriculture Research Complex under construction right now.
+Learn about the Controlled Environment Agriculture Research Complex.

 CONNECT WITH OUR EXPERTS!

-If you are a student at Ohio State main campus, you can take an Introduction to Hydroponics class offered by the CFAES Department of Horticulture and Crop Science.
-There are several related classes offered as well.
+If you are a student at Ohio State main campus, look out for the serval hydroponics and greenhouse courses offered by the CFAES Department of Horticulture and Crop Science.

-And in spring 2020, The Ohio State University Agricultural Technical Institute (Ohio State ATI) announced that its greenhouse students can also learn in a hydroponic crop production course.
+The Ohio State University Agricultural Technical Institute (Ohio State ATI) has also announced that its greenhouse students can also learn in a hydroponic crop production course.
 The course is available to students in the greenhouse management and greenhouse engineering technology specializations.